BioJulia/Bio.jl/CONTRIBUTING.md

     contexts, and into separate files based on module.

-  * Contributions are included if the code has been reviewed by at least two team members and there is general consensus (or general lack of objections) that it's useful and fits with the intended scope of Bio.jl.
+  * Contributions are included if the code has been reviewed by at least two team members who are *not* the author of the proposed merge, and there is general consensus (or general lack of objections) that it's useful and fits with the intended scope of Bio.jl.

   * Code must be consistent with the prevailing style in Bio.jl, which includes, but is not necessarily limited to the following style guide.